Skip to main content

 Region: Nationwide

-Fresh corn roasted over charcoal, sold by street vendors.
-Simple and delicious street snack.
+Fresh corn roasted over charcoal and sold off street carts.
+A simple, good snack.

 Fried Plantains